ParrotSec/documentation/src/en/file-and-directory-permissions.md

 #### chown ####

-Chwon (Change owner) is another system utility that allows us to make changes to the ownership of the files, it looks like "chmod" but the function it performs is different.
+chown (Change owner) is another system utility that allows us to make changes to the ownership of the files, it looks like "chmod" but the function it performs is different.
 As the name implies, it is to change the owner of a file or folder.

 Its basic syntax is the following: